Lt. Alexander "Sandy" Bonnyman Memorial Bridge

 The Lt.
 Alexander "Sandy" Bonnyman Medal of Honor Memorial Bridge is a bridge which carries the Pellissippi Parkway (Interstate 140, I-140) across the Fort Loudoun Lake impoundment of the Tennessee River between Blount and Knox counties in the US state of Tennessee.
 It was constructed between 1987 and 1989, and opened to traffic in 1992.
-It is named for Alexander Bonnyman Jr., a United States Marine Corps officer who was killed in action in the Battle of Tarawa during World War II.
+It is named for Alexander Bonnyman Jr., a local United States Marine Corps officer who was killed in action in the Battle of Tarawa during World War II.

 Description

 The bridge crosses the Tennessee River in a direct east−west alignment on Toole's Bend.
 Here, the river marks the boundary between Blount and Knox counties.
 It is a steel girder bridge, and is 1,716.9 ft long.
 It has a maximum deck width of 84 ft, and its longest span is 460 ft long.
 The vertical clearance below the bridge on the river is approximately 80 ft.
 The bridge carries four lanes of traffic, separated by a concrete Jersey barrier, and contains 12 ft right shoulders and 6 ft left shoulders.